Taiiwo/College/year1/documents/Unit 14/README.md

 How to use:

-1. select toppings by pressing the button with the topping’s name on it
+1. select toppings by pressing the button with the toppingâ€™s name on it

 2. Select size using the button with the size written on it

 3. Select quantity using the text box, and press enter to confirm

-4. Press ‘Add Pizza’ button
+4. Press â€˜Add Pizzaâ€™ button

-5. Press ‘X’ to remove the last item
+5. Press â€˜Xâ€™ to remove the last item

 6. Select sides, each button press adds a side

 7. Drinks, each button press adds a drink

-8. Press ‘Go’ to print the order
+8. Press â€˜Goâ€™ to print the order